Ameera-Karabala/blackjack-java/README.md

-# 🃏 Blackjack Java Game

-This is a simple Blackjack game built in Java using object-oriented programming (OOP).

-## 🎯 Description
-The program simulates a Blackjack game where a player plays against the house (dealer).
-Cards are drawn randomly, and the player chooses whether to take another card or stop.

----

-## 🚀 Features
-- Deck of 52 cards
-- Random card dealing
-- Player vs House gameplay
-- Console-based interaction
-- Score calculation with Ace handling (1 or 11)
-- Hidden card for the house (like real Blackjack)

----

-## 🧱 Project Structure

-- `Card.java` → Represents a single card (rank, suit, face-up/down)
-- `CardPile.java` → Represents a deck or hand of cards
-- `BlackjackGame.java` → Main game logic and flow
-- `SimpleUI.java` → Handles user interaction (input/output)
-- `UserInterface.java` → Interface for UI implementation

----

-## ▶️ How to Run

-1. Open the project in NetBeans (or any Java IDE)
-2. Run:

-3. Follow the prompts in the console:

----

-## 🧠 Concepts Used
-- Object-Oriented Programming (OOP)
-- Classes and Objects
-- Interfaces
-- ArrayList
-- Random
-- User input with Scanner

----

-## 📝 Example Output
+# Blackjack Java Game

+This is a simple Blackjack game I built in Java as part of my coursework.

+## Description
+The program simulates a basic Blackjack game where the player plays against the house.
+Cards are drawn randomly, and the user decides whether to take another card or stop.

+## Features
+- 52-card deck
+- Random card selection
+- Player vs house gameplay
+- Console input (y/n)
+- Score calculation with proper Ace handling
+- One hidden house card at the start

+## Files
+- Card.java – represents a card
+- CardPile.java – represents a deck or hand
+- BlackjackGame.java – main game logic
+- SimpleUI.java – handles user input/output
+- UserInterface.java – interface for the UI

+## How to run
+Run `BlackjackGame.java` and follow the instructions in the console.

+## Example
+House holds:
+?
+7 of Hearts

+You hold:
+10 of Clubs
+Ace of Spades

+Another card? (y/n):

+## Notes
+This project helped me practice object-oriented programming, working with multiple classes, and basic game logic in Java.